What Is Modified Bitumen Roofing A Complete Guide

 Durability and Puncture Resistance

-In contrast, TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer) are single-ply membranes.
-While they are engineered to be tough, a single puncture from a dropped tool or sharp debris can compromise the entire system in that spot.
+Now TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer) are single-ply.
+They're built tough, no question, but it's one layer.
+One dropped tool or a sharp chunk of debris can open up that spot.

-• Modified Bitumen: Hands down, this offers the highest puncture resistance.
-Its multiple layers and reinforced core make it the best choice for roofs that see heavy foot traffic from HVAC maintenance crews.
+- Modified Bitumen: Best puncture resistance, no contest.
+Those extra plies and the reinforced core make it the one to pick for roofs that take heavy foot traffic from HVAC crews.

-• TPO: This material is also quite durable, with heat-welded seams that are exceptionally strong.
-Still, as a single layer, it's more vulnerable to punctures than its multi-ply cousin.
+- TPO: Plenty durable, and those heat-welded seams are seriously strong.
+But it's a single layer, so it's easier to puncture than its multi-ply cousin.

 The core difference comes down to layers.
 Modified bitumen is a multi-ply system built for redundancy, whereas TPO and EPDM are single-ply membranes that rely entirely on one layer for protection.